TeamJM/journeymap-docs/README.md

 - `pip install mike`

 These commands will install MkDocs and Material for MkDocs.

-You can then clone this repository navigate to the `/config/en/` folder.
-Run the following command to start the local documentation server: `mkdocs serve` or `python -m mkdocs serve`
+Run one of the following commands to start the local documentation server:
+1. `mkdocs serve -f ./config/en/mkdocs.yml`
+2. `python -m mkdocs serve -f ./config/en/mkdocs.yml`